cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 The VDAF abstraction laid out in {{vdaf}} represents a class of multi-party protocols for privacy-preserving measurement proposed in the literature.
-These protocols vary in their operational and security considerations, sometimes in subtle but consequential ways.
+These protocols vary in their operational and security requirements, sometimes in subtle but consequential ways.
 This document therefore has two important goals:

- 1. Providing higher-level protocols like {{?DAP=I-D.draft-ietf-ppm-dap}} with a simple, uniform interface for accessing privacy-preserving measurement schemes, and documenting relevant operational and security bounds for that
+ 1. Providing higher-level protocols like {{?DAP=I-D.draft-ietf-ppm-dap}} with a simple, uniform interface for accessing privacy-preserving measurement schemes, documenting relevant operational and security requirements, and specifying constraints for safe usage:
-    interface:

     1. General patterns of communications among the various actors involved in the system (clients, aggregation servers, and the collector of the